Feature Selection: A Data Perspective: Abstract

 \section{Abstract}

-Feature selection, as a data preprocessing strategy, has been proven to be effective and efficient in preparing high-dimensional data for data mining and machine learning problems.
+Feature selection, as a data preprocessing strategy, has been proven to be effective and efficient in preparing data (especially high-dimensional data) for various data mining and machine learning problems.
 The objectives of feature selection include: building simpler and more comprehensible models, improving data mining performance, and preparing clean, understandable data.
-The recent proliferation of big data has presented some substantial challenges and opportunities for feature selection research.
+The recent proliferation of big data has presented some substantial challenges and opportunities to feature selection.
 In this survey, we provide a comprehensive and structured overview of recent advances in feature selection research.
-Motivated by current challenges and opportunities in the big data age, we revisit feature selection research from a data perspective, and review representative feature selection algorithms for generic data, structured data, heterogeneous data and streaming data.
-Methodologically, to emphasize the differences and similarities of most existing feature selection algorithms for generic data, we generally categorize them into four groups: similarity based, information theoretical based, sparse learning based and statistical based methods.
-Finally, to facilitate and promote the research in this community, we also present an open-source feature selection repository that consists of most of the popular feature selection algorithms (\url{http://featureselection.asu.edu/}).
-At the end of this survey, we also have a discussion about some open problems and challenges that need to be paid more attention in future research.
+Motivated by current challenges and opportunities in the era of big data, we revisit feature selection research from a data perspective and review representative feature selection algorithms for conventional data, structured data, heterogeneous data and streaming data.
+Methodologically, to emphasize the differences and similarities of most existing feature selection algorithms for conventional data, we categorize them into four main groups: similarity based, information theoretical based, sparse learning based and statistical based methods.
+To facilitate and promote the research in this community, we also present an open-source feature selection repository that consists of most of the popular feature selection algorithms (\url{http://featureselection.asu.edu/}).
+Also, we use it as an example to show how to evaluate feature selection algorithms.
+At the end of the survey, we present a discussion about some open problems and challenges that require more attention in future research.